TutorialWindows

 • Fastest with no install: Microsoft Edge (pre-installed)

-• Best output + privacy: browser-based at signpdf.top
+• Best output + privacy: browser-based with Signpdf

 • Already in Adobe ecosystem: Acrobat Reader free tier